-Two snakes connect microphone inputs from the studio to the control room: one connects directly to the first 16 DM2000 mic inputs and the second is currently unused but will be connected soon to something cool.
+Two snakes connect microphone inputs from the studio to the control room: one connects directly to the first 16 DM2000 mic inputs and the first four inputs of the smaller second snake feed the API 312 second is currently unused but will be connected soon to something cool.
 Returns 17/18 of the larger snake sends headphone signals to the Furman HA-6AB studio headphone amplifier for monitoring.
 Returns 19/20 connect to the stereo output of the mixer for potential monitoring via speakers.

 A loudspeaker talkback system operates between the control room and the recording studio, located on a panel in the patchbay rack.
 The talk switch is off in the center position and on in either the locking (up) or momentary (down) positions.